The-Back-Room/Odinheim/mods/odinheim/README.md

 Odinheim Modpack

 ## Details
-A collection of mods to improve gameplay
+A collection of mods to improve gameplay.
+Contains both client-side and server-side mods.

 ### Changelog